sagarv42/creative_assist_slack_bot/README.md

 # Slack OpenAI Image Review Bot

-This project is a Python-based Slack bot that listens for images shared in Slack channels.
-When an image is detected, the bot downloads it, sends it to the OpenAI API (specifically a vision-capable model like GPT-4o) along with contextual historical data fetched from a local Excel file, and then posts the AI-generated review back to the Slack channel.
+This project is a Python-based Slack bot.
+When an image is uploaded to a designated Slack channel, the bot performs the following actions:
+1. Downloads the uploaded image.
+2. Collects a set of 'n' example images from a local directory.
+3. Reads corresponding performance data for these example images from a local CSV file.
+4. Sends the newly uploaded image, along with the 'n' example images and their performance data, to the OpenAI API (e.g., GPT-4o).
+5. The OpenAI model then reviews and scores the uploaded image, using the provided examples for context.
+6. Finally, the bot posts this AI-generated review and score back to the Slack channel.

 ## Features